alexkarasik/TicTacToe/README.md

 [link txt]https://alexkarasik.github.io/TicTacToe/

 # Technologies used
-I used HTML, CSS, Javscript and Jquery for this project.
+I used HTML, CSS, Javscript, AJAX and Jquery for this project.

 # Development Process and Planning
 I made a number of mistakes initially with this project and just made a front